-Willow Warbler abundance has shown regionally different trends within the UK (Morrison et al. 2010, 2013a, 2015, Massimino et al. 2013, Balmer et al. 2013).
+Willow Warbler abundance has shown regionally different trends within the UK (Morrison et al. 2010, 2013a, 2015, 2016c, Massimino et al. 2013, Balmer et al. 2013).
 The overall CBC/BBS trend shows a rapid decline during the 1980s and early 1990s, after 20 years of relative stability, and, on the strength of a 31% decline on CBC plots between 1974 and 1999, the species was moved from the green to the amber list.
 This decline occurred mainly in southern Britain, however, accompanied by a fall in survival rates there (Peach et al. 1995a), with Scottish populations remaining unaffected.
+The differing regional trends have been linked to differences in productivity (Morrison et al. 2016c).
 BBS figures since 1994 indicate a contrast between an upward trend in Scotland and in Northern Ireland, and continued severe decreases in England, with no overall trend in Wales.
 The BBS PECBMS 2016a; see also Lehikoinen et al. 2014).

-$Smoothed\ population\ index,\ relative\ to\ an\ arbitrary\ 100\ in\ the\ year\ given,\ with\ 85\%\ confidence\ limits\ in\ green$
+Smoothed population index, relative to an arbitrary 100 in the year given, with 85% confidence limits in green